minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Topic of Votes (Methane Pollution Safeguard)
 *why this topic?*
-- fossil fuel industry as a significant contributor of campaign contributions
+- fossil fuel industry as a significant contributor of campaign contributions (as shown above)
+- most voter bases have predetermined positions, which legislators are likely to keep, see @stratmann-2002 preconditions
+#quote(
+  attribution: [McAlexander @McAlexander2020],
+)[ As most environmental policies impose concentrated costs on industries to protect the broader public from harm (e.g., Aidt, 1998), it is typically the case that the public prefers stronger environmental policies than the average interest group ]
-- topic of incredible relevance (interest of mine?)
-- relevance means large amount of votes
+- topic of incredible relevance (interest of mine?), many votes... relevance means large amount of votes
+-
 *why these bills?*
 - repeated 6 times, where 2 are the same bill, and 5 out of 6 are exactly the same topic, only 113th bill is a tad bit different